damonallison/javascript/README.md

 ## Javascript : The Good Parts

 * Crockford prefers dynamic typing.
 Why?
   * Strong typing doesn't catch the hard, logical errors.
   * Strong testing is still needed.
   * Don't need to fight the type system.
 * JSON is flexible.
 * Prototypal inheritance.
 Confusing to OO developers.
 * Massive design flaw: global.
 All top level variables are out into the "global object".
 * JS is more like Lisp than Java.

 ## YDKJS

 ### Book 1: Up and Going

 * Great passion for learning JS, deeply understanding, not avoiding, the "hard parts".
 * He really takes aim at Crockford's position of avoiding the hard parts.
 He's taking the position of learning and embracing the hard parts.
 * He's sympathetic to JS, doesn't call out JS's flaws - like it's type cohecion rules or hard to remember gotchas (parameters don't have to match function declaration), variable hoisting, `this`, etc. He goes out of his way to *defend* JS's nightmarish type coercion, scoping complexity.
 * He's very "anti class, anti OO".
 He recommends thinking in terms of prototype and delegation.
   * Prototype delegation may be the ES5 way of doing things, however ES6 added `class` and appears to be moving into the OO direction.
 * The books were written as ES6 was completing.
 They should be updated for ES6 only.
+* JavaScript has a *lot* of places where the author says "rather than working around the quirks of the language, you should embrace and learn the quirks".
+  * There are so many quirks with javascript that this becomes impractical.
+A user should *not* need to keep all of the quirks in their head (prototypes, coercion, this, strict vs. non-strict, etc).

 ### Book 2: Scopes and Closures

 * The book starts off explaining how a compiler lexes, parses, and executes javascript.
 That isn't needed.
 * Javascript's scoping rules are complex and riddled with leaks.
 * Javascript is lexically scoped. `eval` and `with` can circumvent.
 * Javascript is based on global scope.
 Modules cannot alter the global scope.
   You must specifically import identifiers into scope.
 * He takes the stance that we "should know and use all javascript features to produce more readable / maintainable code" - but using all of the "hard parts" of the language requires you to remember javascript's isoteric and easy to forget "features".
 For example,`let` and `const` should replace `var`, however he claims that you should continue to use `var` when appropriate.
 That requires mental overhead that we shouldn't need to remember (hoisting).
 * The examples in `scopes and closures` use `var` everywhere.
 He should use `let` or at least *mention* that `let` and `const` are preferred.

 ### Book 3: this & Object Prototypes

 * The forward and chapter 1 both downplay `this` and it's complexity.
-The truth is:
+The truth
+  is:
   * `this` is much more complex than other languages.
   * Making `this` an implicit function parameter is sold as "cleaner code".
     Bullshit.
 You're now relying on implicit state which is not part of the function's definition.

 * He claims that Javascript's complexities are easy to understand, that nobody takes the time to understand them.
 That may indeed be true, but it's not the entire story.
 Javascript truly has a lot of "bad parts" that, when all added up, amount to a lot of unnecessary mental overhead.

 * You can force `this` to be set to an object by using `call`.
 The first parameters to `call` will be `this` in the called function.

 ```javascript